 100% woollen yarn should be hand washed gently in hand warm water and gentle wool soap.
 Garments can be spun inside a pillowcase on a slow spin or rolled in a towel to remove most of the rinsing water then left to dry flat, away from direct heat and out of the sun.

-Make, Mend, Refashion, all possible with with my Yarn.
+Make, Mend, Refashion, anything is possible with Paton & Daughter.

-Any returns should reach me unused and in the original packaging within 14 days of receipt.
+Any returns should be returned unused and in the original packaging within 14 days of receipt.